 It is officially cold, the clocks are soon to go back, and you know at least one person who has started their Christmas shopping.
 Whether you’re in total denial or revelling in knitwear and glasses of red wine, now’s the time to start preparing your plants for cooler weather.

-Just because they live inside, doesn’t mean houseplants are immune to the changing seasons.
+Just because they live inside, doesn’t mean indoor plants are immune to the changing seasons.
 Most of your green friends will enter their active growing period over Spring and Summer, and conserve nutrients during Winter; sometimes going entirely dormant.

 1. Review the way your plants are arranged in your space.